Carley Garner

-Carley Garner (born 1977) is an American commodity market strategist and futures and options broker and the author of "Higher Probability Commodity Trading" published by DT publishing an imprint of Wyatt-MacKenzie.
-She has also written four books published by FT Press, Currency Trading in the FOREX and Futures Markets, A Trader's First Book on Commodities (two editions), and Commodity Options.
+Carley Garner (born 1977) is an American commodity market strategist and futures and options broker and the author of Trading Commodity Options with Creativity, Higher Probability Commodity Trading, and A Trader's First Book on Commodities, published by DT publishing an imprint of Wyatt-MacKenzie.
+She has also previously written four books published by FT Press, Currency Trading in the FOREX and Futures Markets, A Trader's First Book on Commodities (two editions), and Commodity Options.
 Commodity Options was named one of the "Top 10 Investing & Trading Books of 2009" by SFO Magazine.
 A Trader's First Book on Commodities (2nd Ed.) was named as the best futures trading book in 2021 by a UK financial education website.
 Garner was also featured in FT Press' e-book series entitled "Insights for the Agile Investor", and an educational video series.
+Carley can also be found at TradersEXPOs and MoneyShows throughout the country.

-Carley Garner, considered an expert in commodity market technical analysis, is a regular contributor to the Mad Money television show hosted by Jim Cramer on CNBC; she is also a colleague of Cramer's at RealMoney.com, the premium service of TheStreet.com.
+Carley Garner, considered an expert in commodity market technical analysis, is a regular contributor to the Mad Money television show hosted by Jim Cramer on CNBC.
+She is also a regular guest on Bloomberg Television's Options Insight segment with Abigail Doolittle. and appears weekly on RFD-TV's Cow Guy Close with Scott Shellady.
+Garner also writes content for RealMoney, the premium service of TheStreet.com.

 She has been featured by Technical Analysis of Stocks & Commodities magazine as a monthly columnist since early 2008 and is a RealMoney.com contributor to TheStreet.com.